scorpido74/azure-docs.nl-nl/articles/cognitive-services/bing-local-business-search/quickstarts/local-quickstart.md

 ---
-title: 'Quick Start: een query verzenden naar de Bing lokale Business Search-API inC#'
+title: Quickstart - Send a query to the API in C# - Bing Local Business Search
 titleSuffix: Azure Cognitive Services
-description: Gebruik deze Quick Start om aanvragen te verzenden naar de Bing lokale Business Search-API, een Azure-cognitieve service.
+description: Use this quickstart to begin sending requests to the Bing Local Business Search API, which is an Azure Cognitive Service.
 services: cognitive-services
 author: aahill
 manager: nitinme